SpaceFishes/fish-engine-case-study/README.md

 Fish Engine is my personal custom 2D game engine project built in C++.
 I am building it to learn engine architecture, project organization, platform detection, debugging, rendering basics, and long-term software development.

 The full source code is private because this is an active personal project.
-This repository is a public case study that shows the project goals, design decisions, screenshots, development logs, and technical progress without exposing the private codebase.
+This repository is a public case study that shows the project goals, design decisions, screenshots, development logs, and technical progress without exposing the private code.

 ## What this project shows